Fire Dampers

 The Process of Fire Damper Installation and Maintenance

-Proper installation of fire dampers involves placing them at key points where ventilation ducts cross through fire-resisting walls or floors.
-It is important that the dampers meet the fire rating of the compartment walls to ensure full protection.
+Primarily, proper installation of fire dampers involves placing them at key points where ventilation ducts cross through fire-resisting walls or floors.
+Crucially, these dampers must meet the specific fire rating of the compartment walls.
+In doing so, the hardware ensures full protection across every barrier.
+Furthermore, the system acts as a seamless shield against heat transfer.

-Meritas Fire Protection provides full fire damper installation services in accordance with BS 9999.
-Additionally, we offer annual fire damper inspections and testing services to ensure ongoing compliance and functionality.
-Regular testing includes:
+Regarding professional support, Meritas Fire Protection provides full fire damper installation services in accordance with BS 9999.
+Additionally, our team performs annual fire damper inspections and comprehensive testing services.
+Consequently, these actions ensure ongoing compliance and mechanical functionality.
+Moreover, regular maintenance prevents unexpected system failures.
+Ultimately, our experts guarantee that your building remains a safe environment for all occupants.

 How to Ensure Your Building is Fire Compliant